 When limiting a short-circuit current, the reactance of the current limiting reactor should not decrease on account of saturation due to the flow of heavy current through its windings.

 An air-cored current limiting reactor is generally put into application.
-As iron core reactors are costly and heavy and also introduces eddy current and hysteresis losses.
+Iron core reactors are costly and heavy and also introduce eddy current and hysteresis losses.

 Types of Current Limiting Reactor

-The types of current limiting reactor are as follows:
+The types of current limiting reactors are as follows:

 Bare Type Reactor